maltfield/rtd-github-pages/docs/configuration.rst

 is the base device address
 Mode
 is the operation mode: IP or SNA.
-Note:  the SNA operation mode is currently not implemented via the OAT file.
+.. note:: the SNA operation mode is currently not implemented via the OAT file.
 Rather, a separate LCS device with the -e SNA device option must be specified instead.
 Refer to the README.SNA document for details.

 Port
 is the virtual (relative) adapter number (i.e. port number).